-It behaves much like a material does in the real world, whether it's the way light interacts with its surface or the nuances of color, texture, transparency and reflectivity.
-Textures are simply images that are used to apply skin to 3D objects.
-Any common JPEG or PNG could serve as a texture.
+3D printing materials are used to create objects that behave much like real-world materials, from the way light interacts with their surfaces to the nuances of color, texture, transparency, and reflectivity.
+Textures are simply images that are used to apply skin to 3D objects, and any common JPEG or PNG can serve as a texture.
 However, most artists create their own textures or use high-quality images found online.
 ABS (Acrylonitrile Butadiene Styrene) is a low-cost material, ideal for printing strong and durable parts that can withstand high temperatures.
 Flexible filaments, commonly referred to as TPE or TPU, are known for their elasticity, which allows the material to stretch and bend easily.

 PLA (polylactic acid) is the reference material for most users due to its ease of use, dimensional accuracy, and low cost.
 HIPS (High Impact Polystyrene) is a lightweight material that is most commonly used as a soluble support structure for ABS models.
 PET (Polyethylene terephthalate) and PETG filaments are known for their ease of printing, smooth surface finish, and water resistance.
-Nylon is a hard, semi-flexible material that offers high impact and abrasion resistance.
-It's an ideal choice for printing durable parts.
+Nylon is a hard, semi-flexible material that offers high impact and abrasion resistance, making it an ideal choice for printing durable parts.

 Carbon fiber filaments contain short fibers that are infused into a PLA or ABS base material to help increase strength and stiffness.
-ASA is a common alternative to ABS and is ideal for outdoor applications due to its high resistance to UV rays, temperature and impacts.
-Polypropylene is ideal for high cycle and low strength applications due to its fatigue resistance, semi-flexible and lightweight characteristics.
+ASA (Acrylonitrile Styrene Acrylate) is a common alternative to ABS and is ideal for outdoor applications due to its high resistance to UV rays, temperature, and impacts.
+Polypropylene is ideal for high cycle and low strength applications due to its fatigue resistance, semi-flexible, and lightweight characteristics.
 The wood filaments combine a PLA base material with cork, wood powder or other derivatives, giving the models a real wood look and feel.
 PLA is very versatile and made from renewable sources such as sugar cane, which helps keep the price low.
 It is a very tolerant material with a low probability of deformation and good reuse.